 The human body has an amazing ability to repair damaged cells.
 The lens of the eye is unfortunately the exception and damage in the lens can not repair itself.
 It is therefore important to protect their eyes from an early age to not have problems later in life.
 In some environments where the Sun’s rays are reflected, you can actually get the burns in the retina.
 Places where the rays are reflected (bounced) is on snow, sand beaches and in the water such as lakes, rivers and seas and all flat surfaces with reflective material.
 Where it is extra important to wear sunglasses with full UV protection when outdoors in strong sunlight.

 Effective sunglasses must filter out both A and B rays.
-A pair of sunglasses that have so-called “UV400 protection means that they filters out all UV rays with a wavelength up to 400 nano meters.
+A pair of sunglasses that have so-called “UV400” protection means that they filters out all UV rays with a wavelength up to 400 nm.

 All Sunread models with or without polarising do have UV 400 and gives full protection against UB A+B